IVC filters can fracture and migrate to the heart and lungs, causing serious injuries.

 The multidistrict litigation (MDL) cases similarly allege that Bard and Cook IVC filters have design defects that make them more likely to fracture, migrate, tilt, and perforate blood vessels and organs, causing injury.

 IVC filter lawsuits are not limited to Bard and Cook.
-Boston Scientific and other companies are also facing litigation over the devices.
+Boston Scientific, Cordis Corporation, and other companies are also facing litigation over the devices.
 Any filter that malfunctions and causes injury could be grounds for a legal claim.